quicwg/ops-drafts/draft-ietf-quic-manageability.md

 would allow linkage of multiple IP addresses to the same host if the server also supports migration which opens an attack vector on specific servers or pools.
 The best way to obscure an encoding is to appear random to any other observers, which is most rigorously achieved with encryption.
-As a result any attempt to infer information from specific parts of a connection ID is unlikely to be useful.
+As a result, any attempt to infer information from specific parts of a connection ID is unlikely to be useful.

 ## Packet Numbers {#packetnumber}

-The packet number field is always present in the QUIC packet header in version 1; however, it is always encrypted.
-The encryption key for packet number protection on handshake packets sent before cryptographic context establishment is specific to the QUIC version, while packet number protection on subsequent packets uses secrets derived from the end-to-end cryptographic context.
+The Packet Number field is always present in the QUIC packet header in version 1; however, it is always encrypted.
+The encryption key for packet number protection on Handshake packets sent before cryptographic context establishment is specific to the QUIC version, while packet number protection on subsequent packets uses secrets derived from the end-to-end cryptographic context.
 Packet numbers are therefore not part of the wire image that is visible to on-path